Skip to footer content

 PdfDocument combinedPdf = PdfDocument.Merge(pdf1, pdf2);

-// Convert the combined PDF back to byte array
+// Convert the combined PDF back to a byte array

 byte[] mergedPdfBytes = combinedPdf.BinaryData;